Last Updated on October 16, 2023 by Carne Diem

 Take care not to over beat the cream or you will end up with more of a fluff instead of a silky smooth whipped topping.

-Assemble the Banoffee Pie
+Finishing the Banoffee Pie with Caramelized Bananas

-Evenly spread the dulce de leche over the bottom and sides of the 2 pie crusts.
+To finish the pie, evenly spread the dulce de leche over the bottom and sides of the 2 pie crusts.